FogMeta/meta-client-sdk/README.md

 - Upload files or directories to the IPFS gateway
 - Report data information to the Meta-Client server
-    - Meta-Client will automatically complete data processing(split or merge file and generate CAR files)
+    - MetaArk will automatically complete data processing(split or merge file and generate CAR files)
     - Store the CAR file in the IPFS gateway
     - Send CAR files to the storage providers in the Filecoin network
 - Download files or directories to the local machine